mongodb/mongodb-atlas-cli/CONTRIBUTING.md

 - Fork the repository.
 - Clone your fork locally.
-- Set up development environment:
+- Set up your development environment:
   - We use Go Modules to manage dependencies, so you can develop outside your `$GOPATH`.
-  - Run `make setup` to install required dependencies and developer tools.
-This includes [golangci-lint](https://github.com/golangci/golangci-lint), which we use to lint our code.
+  - Run `make setup` to install required dependencies and developer tools including [golangci-lint](https://github.com/golangci/golangci-lint), which we use to lint our code.

 ### Building and Testing